rkaysen63/Election_Analysis/README.md

      * While the file is selected/highlighted, press the shift key and right click on the file for the drop-down menu.
 From the drop-down menu select "copy as path".
      * Paste the path after the equal sign on line 9 of the code.
 It should look something like this: `file_to_load = "C:\Users\<user_name>\Documents\all_districts\district1_election_results.csv"`.
      * Then add a second forward slash to each forward slash so that it looks like this: `file_to_load = "C:\\<user_name>\\Documents\\all_districts\\district1_election_results.csv"`.
-2. Change the `file_to_save =` path in order to save the new results in the desired folder and create a new text file with a descriptive name to prevent saving over the existing text file.
+2. Change the `file_to_save =` path in order to save the new results in the desired folder and create a new text file name in order to prevent saving over the existing text file.
    * Per line 11 of the PyPoll_Challenge_RK.py code:
    * The current file path to save the text file with the results is: `file_to_save = os.path.join("analysis", "election_results.txt")`
-   * Similarly, using the procedure described in the examples 1.1 and 1.2 above, change the name of the new text file (and the folder and folder location, if that is different as well).
+   * Change the prefix of the .txt file to a new name.
+If you want to save it in the same folder as "election_results.txt" you do not need to change the folder, "analysis."
+If you want to store it elsewhere, then you will have to give the program directions to find the new folder, using the procedure described in the File Path Examples 1.1 and 1.2 above.
    * For example, for district1_election_results.csv data, name the output file and "join" it to the folder location.
 In this example, the new file will be called "district1_results.txt" and it will be saved into the same folder, "analysis", as "election_results.txt".
    * `file_to_save = os.path.join("analysis", "district1_results.txt")`
    * The new file "district1_results.txt" will be created when the code is executed and placed in the "analysis" folder, which in this case is located in the same folder with the PyPoll_Challenge_RK.py program.
 Therefore, there is no need to go up a level or two or into another folder.